vincentcasseau/vincentcasseau.github.io/how-tos-cfd-nonequilibrium.md

 There are three models (_mfpModel_) available for the computation of the mean free path (mfp) that are: _**maxwellian**_, _**hardSphere**_, and _**variableHardSphere**_.

-You might want to compute the mfp at patches only to speed-up the calculations: indeed, knowledge of the mfp at patches is enough to use the [Smoluchowski temperature jump boundary condition](https://vincentcasseau.github.io/how-tos-cfd-initial-conditions/#21-trans-rotational-temperature).
-To this aim, two booleans (_**computeFieldAndBoundaries**_ and _**computeMfpBoundaries**_) are used and the correct combination is shown below
+You might want to compute the mfp at patches only to speed-up the calculations: indeed, knowledge of the mfp at patches is enough to use the [Smoluchowski temperature jump boundary condition](https://vincentcasseau.github.io/how-tos-cfd-initial-conditions/#31-trans-rotational-temperature).
+To this aim, two switches (_**computeFieldAndBoundaries**_ and _**computeMfpBoundaries**_) are used and the correct combination is shown below

 ```c++
 rarefiedParameters